AmplitudeAudio/sdk/docs/content/docs/concepts/_index.md

 A Mixer Layer is responsible to consume audio data from sound instances and provide it to the Amplimix Pipeline.
 A mixer layer stores, for an unique sound instance, the related state for its playback, like the current position of the cursor, the current gain, the current pan, the current pitch, and the current sample rate converter.

-Amplitude have a maximum of 4096 mixer layers, which is the maximum number of sound instances that can be played simultaneously.
+Amplimix have a maximum of 4096 mixer layers, which is the maximum number of sound instances that can be played simultaneously.

 {{< /column >}}